pc-b/notes/notes/aidan.philosophy.224.four-mortal-theories.md

 -   Immanuel Kant (1724-1804)

 ### The categorical imperative (I)
-> Act only according to those rules that anybody in similar circumstancrs could act by.
+> Act only according to those rules that anybody in similar circumstances could act by.
 Don't make an exception of yourself

 -   His example was lying, thought that one should not lie under any circumstance
 -   Lying is problematic because if everyone acted that way, the entire truth system would collapse